Fabi019/hid-barcode-scanner/README.md

 <a href='https://play.google.com/store/apps/details?id=dev.fabik.bluetoothhid&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width='200px'/></a>

-*Google Play and the Google Play logo are trademarks of Google LLC.*

-### Download Latest APKs
+> **Note**</br>

-Because the version on the Play Store is usually one or two versions behind the latest release, you can also download the latest APKs directly here on GitHub.
+> Because the version on the Play Store is usually one or two versions behind the latest release,
+> you can also download the latest APKs directly here on GitHub as explained in the next section

+### Download as APK

 Since this app uses the ML-Kit there are two app version to choose from.
-The standard version doesn't contain the scanner library directly.
-Because of this the size much smaller than in the bundled but requires the user to have the Play Store installed on their device.
+The *standard* version doesn't contain the scanner library directly.
+Because of this the size much smaller than in the *bundled* but requires the user to have the Play Store installed on their device.

 You can either download the latest stable version from the [Releases](https://github.com/Fabi019/hid-barcode-scanner/releases) tab or directly from